jgongd/det-finetune-swallow-tokyotechllm/README.md

 # Finetune Swallow 70B by tokyotech-llm using Determined AI
-Finetune Swallow - LLM models by Tokyo Institute of Technology - using Determined callback with Hugging Face Trainer API to enable MLDE's distributed training, fault tolerance, checkpointing and metrics reporting.
+Finetune Swallow - LLM models by Tokyo Institute of Technology - using Determined callback with Hugging Face Trainer API to leverage Determined's distributed training, fault tolerance, checkpointing and metrics reporting.

 # Overview of Swallow